-Here we shall examine medical ethics in clinical practice and ethics in medical research.
+Here we shall examine medical ethics both in clinical practice and ethics in medical research.

 This chapter will cover the following headings: